fengx13/fengx13.github.io/_pages/join us.md

 <b>Important Information</b>
 - **If you are interested in any position (Postdoc, PhD, Research Assistant, etc) with us, [please fill out this form](https://forms.gle/LP9upZyDBFP676jG9).**
 - Any questions can be sent to Dr. Feng Xie (<A href="mailto:xie00469@umn.edu">xie00469@umn.edu</A>).
 - Please note that the review process may take time.
-While each submission will be reviewed thoroughly, please understand that I may not be able to respond to every submission.
+While each submission will be reviewed thoroughly, please understand that I may not be able to respond to every inquiry.

 <script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=70&t=n&d=8tuUaROnSMxIFafrtIJBjLZv4TtqdawyP5VXFr4GYB4&co=ffffff&cmo=ffffff&cmn=ffffff&ct=ffffff'></script>